Highbury is the Moor Green home that Joseph Chamberlain had built.

 Birmingham Mayor

-In 1873 Chamberlain
+In 1873 Chamberlain became Mayor, a position he held

-three years.
-His work
+for three years.
+His work saw him apply many of the

-taking the town forward.
-Birmingham, while hugely
+Chamberlain to taking the town forward.
+Birmingham,

 Chamberlain set about changing this, saying that by the